TimalkaK/testing-starwars-api-calls/README.md

-# React Props and State
+# Testing Star Wars API Calls

 Welcome to the wonderful world of React!